 St Martin de Belleville, a small village in the very large 3 Valleys ski area, has managed to maintain its French character despite the arrival of chairlifts in the 1980s.
 St Martin is now a quiet, classy ski resort and a convenient gateway (2 hours' drive from the airport) to the 3 Valleys.

 Skiing & Boarding in St Martin de Belleville

-There is a nursery slope in the village.
+There is a perfectly adequate nursery slope in the village.
 When beginners have mastered this, the blue run Gros Tougne descends from the top of the St Martin Express chair to an easy green run called La Violette which goes all the way into Les Menuires.
 That’s a long journey for a beginner but it’s very gentle and road-like.
 (The steepest part is at the start and the Grand Lac Mountain Restaurant is just below this, so you can stop for a break if necessary!)
-There is another green run (Montagnette) in Les Menuires, and nervous beginners can return to St Martin by bus.
-More confident novices will want to wander around, because the whole of the St Martin-Les Menuires mountainside is crisscrossed by blue pistes.
-The blues leading into St Martin itself (Biolley and Loy) are not steep, but at the bottom they can be icy early in the morning and slushy in the late afternoon.
+There is another green run (Montagnette) in Les Menuires, and nervous beginners can then return to St Martin from Les Menuires by bus.
+More confident novices, however, can make their way back to St Martin on skis, because this whole mountainside is crisscrossed by blue pistes.
+The final blues leading into St Martin itself (Biolley and Loy) are not steep, but at the bottom they can be icy early in the morning and slushy in the late afternoon.
 If you don’t like the look of them, come down in the bubble instead.